Adam Smith | Habit Hacker and Health Expert

 And you know that was just it though.
 It was a semi decent normalcy, but then when that clock started to tick and you’re now 34 years old if I was to go back and eat and drink and exercise the way that I do when I was 25 it would not be pretty because that’s just how the body progresses.
 But the reality is I’m glad that it progresses this way and that’s the mentality I think that a lot of listeners should have.

 Be happy because what does that do now?
 That forces me to be disciplined, to get up every single morning, Adam, the first thing I do is go out for 5,000 steps.
 You know I’m crushing CrossFit many times a week.
-I’m eating a very paleo-focused diet right now because I just don’t want to bring in all these excess crap that could be out there.
+I’m eating a very paleo-focused diet with a protein powder right now because I just don’t want to bring in all these excess crap that could be out there.
 So I don’t mind that because I have to do that now otherwise I’d slip into a really bad place.

 And so since I’m forced into that note I accept that role and step up and take it.
 But Adam, we’re not turning this into a big health food episode here, this episode about you, Adam Smith, so let’s take the spotlight, my friends.
 Let’s turn it to your time in the military and tell us a story, a story of your most pivotal moment that you’ve experienced in the military.